Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="using-python-virtual-environment-on-a-pawsey-system"></a>
 #### Using Python Virtual Environment on a Pawsey system
 As an alternative to use containers when wanting to install various python libraries that are not available under modules, a Python Virtual Environment can be used.
-The set up and usage of a Python Virtual Environment is explained in this [tutorial].
+The set up and usage of a Python Virtual Environment is explained in this [tutorial](https://youtu.be/e4fBZIfndHc).

 Further information on Python Virtual enviornments can be found in the official [documentation](https://docs.python.org/3/tutorial/venv.html), and further information on symlinks can be found [here](https://dashdash.io/1/ln).